yur3i/mg/README.md

 # Mg

 This is my fork of the OpenBSD `mg` text editor.
+It's mainly for personal use and its pretty complete but feel free to suggest anything or open any issues if you feel it is neccessary

 ## Changes